Your guide to digital asset management for small businesses

 If you sign-up with Dash, we’ll do all the asset migration for you.
 You’d just need to share your Dropbox or Drive folders with us, and we’ll get all your assets into their new home.
 And we’ll do it for free.

-How much will it cost?
+How much will digital asset management software cost?

 This also depends on the digital asset management tool you end up picking.
 A word of warning: as we’ve covered, most of the heavyweight DAMs are made for enterprise companies.
 That means their price tags are designed for big brands with big budgets.

-Here’s what to watch out for.
-If you’re on a DAM provider’s website and the customer logos they feature are all huge brands, proceed with caution.
-And if the cost is nowhere to be found on the website, then it’s time to make a sharp exit.
-It means their pricing model is too complex to articulate on a webpage or it’s eye-wateringly expensive.
-Or both.
+Here's what to watch out for.
+If you're on a DAM provider's website and the customer logos they feature are all huge brands, proceed with caution.
+And if the cost is nowhere to be found on the website, then it's time to make a sharp exit.
+It means their pricing model is too complex to articulate on a webpage or it's eye-wateringly expensive.

-If you decide you’d like to go with Dash, you’ll just need to set aside funds from £62 / $83 a month to get started.
+If you decide you'd like to go with Dash, you'll just need to set aside funds from £79 / $109 a month to get started.
 And you'll get access to all features and unlimited users, right off the bat.
-It’s low risk to get going, too.
-While big name DAMs will lock you into annual contracts, if you wanted to leave Dash we’d only need a month’s notice.
+It's low risk to get going, too.
+While big name DAMs will lock you into annual contracts, if you wanted to leave Dash we'd only need a month's notice.

-The best DAM for small businesses
+What's the best DAM for small business?

 If you need a DAM that doesn’t cost half your marketing budget, but don’t want to sacrifice on quality, then Dash has got your back.

 Don’t just take our word for it.
-We consistently sweep the board of G2’s small business awards, thanks to our customers’ rave reviews.
+We consistently sweep the board of G2’s small business awards, thanks to our customers’ reviews.

 Here’s a few of the awards we won recently: